saberinformatics/plp-semantic-ui/README.md

 # Semantic UI components for Pipeline Pilot
 Build beautiful interactive web reports and web apps.
-Click to visit [main project site](https://saberinformatics.github.io/plp-semantic-ui).
+Click to visit the [main project site](https://saberinformatics.github.io/plp-semantic-ui).

 Developed and extensively stress-tested in a pharma environment by AbbVie and Saber Informatics.

 The components are available to the community as open-source code under the MIT license.
 For those users who require additional assurance, commercial support contracts are available directly from [Saber Informatics](https://saberinformatics.com).

 ##Compatibility
 Server: Pipeline Pilot v9.2 or later.
+Windows or UNIX.

 Browser support: IE10 or later, Chrome, Safari, Firefox.